ubc-library-rc/gis-spatial-stories/content/resources-static-maps.md

 <br>
 ### ArcGIS Pro
 [ArcGIS Pro](https://www.esri.com/en-us/arcgis/products/arcgis-pro/overview) is a proprietary desktop GIS that requires either a personal or institutional license.
 If you are faculty or student at UBC, you can learn more about obtaining access [here](https://gis.ubc.ca/software/#:~:text=FOR%20STUDENT%20PERSONAL%20COMPUTERS&text=This%20%2420%20license%20includes%20ArcGIS,reduced%20cost%20is%20also%20available.&text=This%20is%20a%20non%2Drefundable,installed%20on%20personal%20computers%20only.).
 ArcGIS has a medium learning curve.
-There is moderate documentation online, and while Esri offers training courses they often require payment to attend.
+There is moderate documentation online, though many of the training courses & books Esri offers require payment to attend.

 > #### ArcGIS Advantages  ⇡